Child safe organisations - Information for organisations and community service providers

 National Principle 6: Child focussed complaints processes

-• Complaint handling guide – National Office for Child Safety – how to develop, implement and maintain a complaint-handling system that prioritises child safety and promotes the rights of children and young people to have a voice in decisions that affect them.
+• Complaint handling guide – National Office for Child Safety – information for organisations about how to develop, implement and maintain a complaint-handling system that prioritises child safety and promotes the rights of children and young people to have a voice in decisions that affect them.

 National Principle 7: Education and training of staff and volunteers